diku-dk/futhark-website/performance.rst

    :alt: HotSpot runtime (lower is better)
    :class: performance_graph

-The `Rodinia`_ suite is a collection of benchmark programs that exercise various forms of computation.
+The `Rodinia`_ suite is a collection of hand-written benchmark programs that exercise various forms of GPU computation.
 One of these programs is HotSpot, which Rodinia describes as:

    HotSpot is a widely used tool to estimate processor temperature based on an architectural floorplan and simulated power